-Semester Courses Teaching Hours Credit Total Credit I II IV Courses (Theory/Practical) Core Courses (Theory/Practical) (I)Core Courses Theory/Practical) (ii) Elective Courses(Theory/Practical) (i) Core Courses (Theory /Practical) Including: (a) Comprehensive Vivavoce (Optional) Project Work/ Dissertation (ii) Elective Courses (Theory/Practical) For Core course total credit can vary from 60 to68.
+Semester Courses Teaching Hours Credit Total Credit I II III IV Courses Core Courses (Theory/Practical) Core Courses (Theory/Practical) (I)Core Courses Theory/Practical) (ii) Elective Courses(Theory/Practical) (i) Core Courses (Theory /Practical) Including: (a) Comprehensive Viva- voce (Optional) Project Work/ Dissertation (ii) Elective Courses (Theory/Practical) Hours Teaching hours can be fixed by the concerned BoS for various courses and shall not exceed 25 hours per week @ 5 hours per day.
+For Core course total credit can vary from 60 to68.
 For Elective Course total credit can vary from 12 to20 Minimum Credit for one course shall not be less than 2 (two) and shall not exceed 5 (five).
-The maximum credit for comprehensive Viva-voce and Project Work combined together shall be 8 (eight) subject to a minimum credit of 4 (four) for Vary from 18 to 22 in each Semester (For M.sc Physics programme, since conducting practical examination in each semester is not viable, practical exams will be conducted in even semesters.
-Hence the total credits for the various semesters are as given under: Sem I:16 Sem II:22 Sem III:16 Sem IV:26 Total d Project Work. redit shall be 80 c) COURSES IN VARIOUS SEMESTERS
+The maximum credit for comprehensive Viva-voce and Project Work combined together shall be 8 (eight) subject to a minimum credit of 4 (four) for Project Work.
+Vary from 18 to 22 in each Semester (For M.sc Physics programme, since conducting practical examination in each semester is not viable, practical exams will be conducted in even semesters.
+Hence the total credits for the various semesters are as given under : Sem I:16 Sem II:22 Sem III:16 Sem IV:26 Total o credit shall be 80 c) COURSES IN VARIOUS SEMESTERS